 Our founding Partner is a former software engineer and has run and won numerous software copyright infringement cases.
-She ran one of the largest cases of computer program copyright infringement in Australia.
-She has acted for numerous software companies to help them protect their software – which is effectively stock in trade for a software company.
+She has acted for numerous software companies to help them protect their software and source code.

 Copyright protects the expression of the idea, not the idea itself.
 This means that:

 Copyright in a work will not be infringed unless a substantial part of the work is taken/copied/used: